 - Access the internship, event and networking opportunities of the Washington, D.C. region and go beyond the classroom into the heart of policymaking

-If you are pursuing a Bachelor of Arts in Public Policy, or certain majorswithin the College of Behavioral and Social Sciences(Economics, Government and Politics, Psychology, Sociology, Anthropology, Geography, Criminology and Criminal Justice, and African American Studies), you can apply as part of a pre-existing structured program.
+If you are pursuing a Bachelor of Arts in Public Policy or certain majors or certain majors within the College of Behavioral and Social Sciences(economics, government and politics, psychology, sociology, anthropology, geography, criminology and criminal justice or African American studies), you can apply as part of a pre-existing structured program.
 If you are pursuing any other major, you must apply for an individualized program and have the permission of both your primary undergraduate major department and the School of Public Policy.

 All students must schedule a meeting with their respective undergraduate Academic Advisor prior to discuss your program course of study before applying.

 - Demonstrate a strong commitment to public service

 - Have declared a major in Public Policy or an approved BSOS major